-Taco Salad with Catalina Dressing the original old taco salad recipe from the 70’s.
+Dorito Taco Salad with Catalina Dressing is the original old taco salad recipe from the 70’s.
 Everyone loves a good Mexican salad and this recipe is most certainly a crowd favorite.
 Ground Beef, fresh lettuce, chili beans and Fritos or Doritos mixed with a sweet and zingy dressing and you’ve got a winner.
-This Dorito salad recipe is an old family favorite.
+This taco salad with Doritos is an old family favorite.

 This recipe was first published November of 2010 and updated October 2021 with new step by step photos.

-The last time I made this Dorito salad recipe I was wearing bell bottom jeans which had been split at the hem to insert a flowered cloth panel to make them even more bell bottomed, a tie-dyed t-shirt that I dyed myself and Cat Stevens was playing in the background “Ooo baby baby it’s a wild world”.
+The last time I made this Dorito taco salad with Catalina Dressing, I was wearing bell bottom jeans which had been split at the hem to insert a flowered cloth panel to make them even more bell bottomed, a tie-dyed t-shirt that I dyed myself and Cat Stevens was playing in the background “Ooo baby baby it’s a wild world”.

 Between this recipe and boxed Kraft Macaroni and Cheese is what I lived on while receiving my higher education.

 I’m assuming this recipe was on a Kraft Catalina Dressing bottle, but however we found it, it was a staple.

 It’s an absolutely wonderful combo of sweet and salty, combined with a creamy and crunchy texture.